Analytical Expressions For Light-Curves Of Ordinary And Superluminous Supernovae Type Ia: Derivation of SNeIa General Properties

-{\bf (a) The kinetic energy of the explosion:} The nuclear binding energy release per nucleon in the explosion when a C/O nucleus is synthesized into IME is $\approx 8.551-7.828=0.723$ MeV or $\approx 8.642-7.828=0.814$ MeV if the C-O is synthesized into $^{56}$Ni.
-A negligible fraction of these energies escapes through photons and neutrinos and most of it is converted to the kinetic energy of the explosion.
-Morover, when the mass of an accreting WD crosses $M_c$, the sum of the gravitational binding energy and free energy of the degenerate electron gas is $\approx 0$, independent of radius.
-Consequently, the kinetic energy $E_k$ of the explosion at $ \infty$ is approximately the nuclear binding energy released in the synthesis of IME and $^{56}$Ni,
+The nuclear binding energy release per nucleon in the synthesis of C+O into typical IME, such as $^{28}$Si and $^{40}$Ca (0.62 and 0.77 MeV respectively) is not significantly different from that released in the synthesis of $^{56}$Ni (0.815 MeV).
+Only a small fraction of the nuclear binding energy release escapes by neutrino and photon emissions.
+Most of it is converted to the kinetic energy of the explosion.
+Moreover, when the mass of an accreting WD crosses ${\rm M_C}$, the sum of the gravitational binding energy and free energy of the degenerate electron gas is $\approx 0$.
+Consequently, if kinetic energy ${\rm E_k}$ of the explosion is approximately the nuclear binding energy released in the synthesis of IME and $^{56}$Ni.
+If approximately the entire mass ${\rm M_C}$ is converted in the explosion to IME and $^{56}$Ni, then,